CDLUC3/ezid/templates/doc/apidoc.2.rst

 Batch processing
 ----------------

-The EZID API does not directly support batch processing, but we do provide two client tools, linked from this documentation, that can simplify the work of scripting a batch job.
+The API does not directly support batch processing, but EZID does provide two client tools, linked from this documentation, that can simplify the work of scripting a batch job.
 First and most generally, the `Python command line tool`_ can exercise all API functions and is